wangjr03/cSVG/data analysis code/DLPFC data analysis/README.md

+Refer to DLPFC_data_analysis.md for step-by-step analysis code based on the step 1 and step 2 results from the cSVG algorithm.

 For larger datasets, the first two steps of cSVG are typically performed using a high-performance computing cluster by breaking the data into smaller gene chunks.
 This makes the code runs faster and smoother.
 Here is the description of the process:

 Step 1: run code code_Step1.R using the .sb file step1.sb.